NVIDIA/nvtrust/guest_tools/ppcie-verifier/README.md

 ## Overview
 In a multi-GPU confidential computing (CC) setup, NVLink interconnects and NVSwitches are used for GPU to GPU data traffic.
 NVLink interconnects and NVSwitches are outside the trust boundary and thus should not allow access to plain-text data.
 All data that flows over NVLink must be encrypted prior to transfer and decrypted at the destination GPU.
 On the GPU encryption and decryption is performed by the GPU copy engine (CE).

 Bouncing through a CE adds constraints and latency to the data path which may result in performance drops for some workloads.
-In order to limit the effect on performance, NVIDIA has created ‘PPCIE’ mode which alters the security model to trust data going across NVLink interconnects and allow plain-text traffic to flow without bouncing through CEs while still maintaining a Confidential Virtual Machine.
+To minimize performance impact, NVIDIA's 'PPCIE' mode adjusts the security model to trust NVLink data, enabling plain-text traffic without CEs while preserving a Confidential Virtual Machine.

 **Note**: There are only two supported GPU usage configurations:
 ALL GPUs are in CC mode.
 Each GPU can be assigned to one Confidential VM.
 In this scenario, use the CC verifier.
 ALL GPUs are in PPCIe mode.
 All GPUs must be assigned one Confidential VM.
 In this scenario, use the PPCIE verifier

-## High Level Architecture Diagram
+## High-Level Architecture Diagram
 ![img.png](static/ppcie-verifier.png)

 The PPCIE verifier is a tool designed to verify the security of the multi-GPU system by attesting to the integrity of its GPUs and NVSwitches.
 The attestation SDK is used to gather evidence for each device, with further attestation performed either locally or remotely, as specified by the user when running the PPCIE Verifier tool.

 After collecting attestation results for each device, the PPCIE verifier validates these results against a policy file to confirm that all claims are legitimate.
-Following the attestation process, the tool conducts a final topology check to verify that the devices are securely connected in the expected configuration.
+Following the attestation process, the tool conducts a final topology check to verify that the devices are securely connected to the expected configuration.
 The final attestation results are then presented to the user, detailing the checks performed.

 ### Detailed Architecture Flow
 ![img.png](static/ppcie-verifier-detailed.png)